domglusk/My-Personal-Findings/README.md

 Now you should have a consistent dark theme for every app you use, including configuration settings (right click > configure dolphin).
 You can get rid of plasma-desktop, but I keep it around just in case I need to change my color scheme/kvantum theme.
 I have gotten this to work with both breeze and lightly but I still need to test if it'll work.
+Qt6ct doesn't have a breeze application style, so I change it to kvantum, which I haven't seen affect any apps yet, but changing the font is neccessary in qt6ct.

 I'm going to attach my qt5ct, qt6ct, and both gtk 2 3 and 4 folders with the files.
 I have no idea if importing will work so please let me know via issues tab, if that can be opened.</s>

 So the way above does work, but after even more testing here's what I learned.
 Getting qt apps to work outside of KDE seems only possible on arch due to the godsend that is qt5ct-kde which allows you to use kde color schemes.
 The easiest way to get this to work is by downloading the package, so for my setup it would be this